DOUGLAS PYLE

 Actions: Discovery research

-Before we could formulate interaction standards we needed to know how healthcare providers perceived the value of AI and how they wanted to engage with it.
+But in order to be effective in aligning teams and creating interaction standards, we needed to know how healthcare providers perceived the value of AI, how they wanted to engage with it, and how they were currently using AI if at all.

-My team led the first AI research with global healthcare providers, in India, Europe, and the US, representing multiple healthcare institutions.
+My team led the first AI research at GE, with global healthcare providers in India, Europe, and the US, across multiple healthcare institutions.

-AI receptivity and notification preferences varied by region, hospital policy, and workload of the radiologists.
-We distilled the findings into a simplified core workflow and a set of archetypes based on these dimensions.
+We learned that receptivity to AI, as well as visual & notification preferences varied by region, hospital policy, and provider workload.
+We distilled these and other findings into a simplified core workflow and a set of archetypes.

 Picture